Patryks1/patryks-portfolio/README.md

 # About

-My Portodolio website with a soon to have integrated blog built in next.js.
+My portfolio website built with react and next.js

 # Features